Slackadays/Clipboard/README.md

 When we started writing CB, we needed something way more powerful than those other terminal tools like `xclip`, `wl-clipboard`, or `pbcopy`.

-And, it had to be _quick_ and _painless_ to use by truly anyone out there, even you!
+And, it had to be _simple_ and _quick_ to use by truly anyone out there, even you!

 <p align="center">
     <img src="documentation/readme-assets/ClipboardMakesYourLifeEasy.png" alt="CB makes your life easy." />